Depreciation of IT Assets: Definition, Types & Calculation

 Intangible assets, though not physical, provide significant value to an organization.
 In IT, these are becoming increasingly important and include:

-- Software licenses and subscriptions: Whether for operating systems, productivity software, or security tools, software is a major part of IT operations.
-Unlike hardware, software is typically amortized over its useful life instead of depreciated, meaning its value is expensed over time but in a slightly different way.
+• Software licenses and subscriptions: Whether for operating systems, productivity software, or security tools, software is a major part of IT operations.
+Unlike hardware, software is amortized rather than depreciated.
+The underlying logic is the same, though: allocating cost over useful life.

 Though intangible assets don’t wear out like hardware, they still require careful management.
 For example, software licenses often need to be renewed or upgraded, and intellectual property must be protected.